Kaixhin/FGMachine/README.md

 **Note: If you use a virtual environment, e.g. `virtualenv`, activate the environment before running `node machine`.**

-To re-register, delete `specs.json` before running FGMachine again.
+**Note: If you delete your machine in FGLab, delete `specs.json` before running FGMachine again to re-register.**

 To update, run `npm run update`.